MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-availability-in-the-warehouse.md

 ## <a name="quantity-available-to-reserve"></a>Quantity Available to Reserve
  Because the concepts of bin content and reservation co-exist, the quantity of items that are available to reserve must be aligned with allocations to outbound warehouse documents.

- It should be possible to reserve all items in inventory, except those that have started outbound processing.
+ It should be possible to reserve all items in stock, except those that have started outbound processing.
 Accordingly, the quantity that is available to reserve is defined as the quantity on all documents and all bin types, except the following outbound quantities:

 -   Quantity on unregistered pick documents
 -   Quantity in shipment bins